-Completely choosing to ignore that comment, I hang up my phone and started my truck again.
-Instead of heading towards the Cullen's house, I headed towards Port Angeles.
+Completely choosing to ignore her comment, I hung up my phone and started my truck again.
+Instead of heading back towards the Cullen's house, I headed towards Port Angeles.

 "I don't really know what we can do in Port Angeles either though."
 I admitted after I had started driving.

-From the corner of my eye I saw her not so quickly put her phone away and I decided to call her on it since I'm pretty sure I know what she was doing.
+From the corner of my eye, I saw her not so quickly put her phone away and I decided to call her on it since I was pretty sure I knew what she was doing.

 "Are you texting Alice?"
-I asked, keeping my eyes once again firmly on the road again before I could get trapped in staring at her.
+I asked, putting my eyes firmly on the road again before I could get trapped in staring at her.

 "Of course not; why would I choose to give my phone any attention over you; especially since we just met?"
 Tanya asked in a teasing voice, making me smile but thankfully not blush.
-"But she has been texting me and I would feel rude if I didn't at least look at them."
-Tanya said with a smirk that I'm starting to think means that she's up to something.
+"But she has been texting me and I would feel rude if I didn't at least look at what she had to say."
+Tanya said with a smirk that made me start to think she was up to something.

-The only reason I can think that Alice would text Tanya, without Tanya answering her would be that Alice saw Tanya in a vision and was telling her.
-I think I know what Alice is spying on for Tanya, but I'm not sure I want to admit it right now.
+The only reason I could think that Alice would text Tanya, without Tanya answering her, would be that Alice saw Tanya in a vision and was telling her about it.
+I think I knew what Alice was spying on Tanya for, but I wasn't sure I wanted to admit to it right now.
 I was happy playing ignorance; especially with my boyfriend not around to reel back in.

 "Nothing bad I hope?"
 I asked, skirting around specifically asking what Alice had told her.

-"That at all; if anything, she's making it all the better."
+"Not at all; if anything, she's making everything much better."
 Tanya answered.

 "Is that why you picked to go to a bookstore?
 Was it something Alice told you?"
 I asked as I felt her eyes bore into me.

 The temptation to look at her just got a lot stronger.
-Thinking that Alice is helping Tanya spend more time with me is not at all helping my resolve to not be a creeper and stare at her while I'm driving.
-Actually, thinking about anything having to do with Tanya at all, is not helping with my resolve.
+Thinking that Alice was helping Tanya spend more time with me was not at all helping my resolve to not be a creeper and stare at her while I was driving.
+Actually, thinking about anything having to do with Tanya at all, was not helping with my resolve.
 Feeling her stare at me was quickly bringing me to the breaking point.

-"Yes; Alice thought it would be a good idea when she saw we were clueless of what to do in Port Angeles.
+"Yes.
+Alice thought it would be a good idea when she saw we were clueless of what to do in Port Angeles.
 She says you apparently are a fan of books."
 Tanya said, her voice sounding triumphant; probably happy that there was something to do.

-I'm not sure why, but I'm one of the few drivers that drive how we are technically supposed to.
-I keep both of my hands on the steering wheel and at the designated locations that everyone said it was best to keep them.
-Most drivers, that I knew of at least, usually only keep one hand on the wheel and the other to their side on in their lap.
-I guess Tanya felt that I should have a hand in my lap as well because as she spoke I felt her hand placed gently just above my knee.
+I'm not sure why, but I'm one of the few drivers that drive how we were technically supposed to.
+I kept both my hands on the steering wheel and at the designated locations that everyone said it was best to keep them.
+Most drivers, that I knew of at least, usually only kept one hand on the wheel and the other to their side, or in their lap.
+I guess Tanya felt I should have a hand in my lap like other drivers because as she spoke, I felt her hand placed gently just above my knee.

 "Do you like reading?"
 I asked; mentally high fiving myself for not stuttering and for coming up with something to say that would bring attention to her hand; I found that I wanted her hand there and as afraid that if I mentioned it, she would remove it.
-I decided to ignore the fact that it took me a couple seconds to find my voice; but I didn't stutter!
+I decided to ignore the fact it took me a couple seconds to find my voice; but I didn't stutter!
 And at the end of the day, that's what counted.

 Her thumb started rubbing my thigh very lightly and it took everything in me to not shiver at it.
-It's almost like Tanya is trying to get me to react in some way.
-This time I felt my face go red a little at the intimate contact.
-Normally, I swear, I don't let people I just meet touch me like this; but with Tanya, I really want her to.
-In fact, if I have to be really honest, I want to get even closer to her.
-There's no way I'll do it, since I'm technically not single, but it would be nice.
+It was almost like Tanya was trying to get me to react to her touch in some way.
+I felt my face go red, just a little, at the intimate contact.
+Normally, I swear, I didn't let people I just met touch me like she was doing; but with Tanya, I really wanted her to.
+In fact, if I had to be really honest, I wanted to get even closer to her.
+There's no way I'd do it, since I'm technically not single, but it was a very nice thought.

 "W-well, thank you."
-I answered, damn, I stuttered.
-I was doing so good to.
+I answered.
+Damn, I stuttered, and I was doing so well to.